Heritage and Listed Building Retrofit Checklist

 3. Choose your products

-From frames and locks to glass treatments and thickness, Selectaglaze can help you specificy appropriate products.
+From frames and locks to glass treatments and thickness, Selectaglaze can help you specify appropriate products.
 We have the know-how and many years of experience working in listed and heritage buildings.
 We design products with historic preservation in mind, making us well-known to heritage bodies who recommend us.
 You can find out more here.

 listed building secondary glazing